Key Takeaways:

 However, there are some exceptions and special circumstances that can affect their ownership:

-Works made for hire: If a photograph is taken by an employee in the course of their employment, the employer may be considered the rightful owner, as the work is considered a “work made for hire.”
+Works made for hire: If an employee takes a photo while on the job, the employer can be deemed the legitimate owner because the snapshot is a “work made for hire.”

 Joint ownership: If a photograph is created by two or more people who intend it to be a single work, they may be considered joint copyright owners.
 In this case, each owner has equal rights to use, license, or transfer the work, unless there is a written agreement stating otherwise.